lurchmath/second-order-matching/to-dos.md

 ## Moving beyond OpenMath

-- Ensure that the docs build correctly after all these changes.
 - Rework the `language.js` file so that it doesn't import the new API, but rather exposes a function by which it expects to be provided such an API.
   Rework the new API file so that it exposes the API in a way that could be